Machine-Learning-Powered Specification Testing in Linear Instrumental Variable Models: Introduction

 \subsection{Additional Related Literature}

-Our test adds to a large body of works on specification testing, sensitivity analysis, and validity tests for instrumental variables.

-If one is not willing to make any assumption in addition to \eqref{eq_StandardLinearIV}, then specification testing is only possible in the overidentified case.
-For this, the J-test by \cite{SarganEstimationEconomicRelationships}, later generalized by \cite{HansenLargeSampleProperties}, is extremely popular.
-The test also turns out to be equivalent to the idea from \cite{HausmanSpecificationTests}, where one compares the estimator using all the instruments with an estimator using only a subset of the instruments \citep{WooldridgeEconometricAnalysis}.
-In addition to the test only being useful in the overidentified case, it has already been noted by \cite{NeweyGMMSpecificationTesting} that there are certain directions of misspecification against which the J-test does not have power.
+If one is not willing to impose any additional assumption to \eqref{eq_StandardLinearIV}, then specification testing is only possible in the overidentified case.
+In this setting, the J test by \cite{SarganEstimationEconomicRelationships}, later generalized by \cite{HansenLargeSampleProperties}, is extremely popular.
+The test also turns out to be equivalent to the idea by \cite{HausmanSpecificationTests}, where one compares the estimator that uses all instruments with an estimator using only a subset of the instruments \citep{WooldridgeEconometricAnalysis}.
+In addition to being applicable only in the overidentified case, it has already been noted by \cite{NeweyGMMSpecificationTesting} that there are certain directions of misspecification against which the J test does not have power.

-Based on this observation, there is a large literature on sensitivity analysis for the linear instrumental variable model.
-Here, the general question is, how sensitive the effect estimates or the p-values are to violations of the assumptions.
-This ranges from quantifying how large violations of endogeneity need to be to change the outcome of the analysis \citep[e.g.,][]{AshleyAssessingTheCredibility, AshleySensitivityAnalysis, CinelliAnOVBFramework} to incorporating prior beliefs about the amount of endogeneity \citep[e.g.,][]{KraayIVRegressionsWithUncertainExclusionRestrictions, ConleyPlausiblyExogenous} and additional approaches that are tailored to specific settings, such as overidentifying restrictions \citep{SmallSensitivityAnalysisForIV} or weak instruments \citep{WangSensitivityAnalysisAndPower}.
-Our test can be seen as complementary to the sensitivity analysis literature: we will see in Section \ref{sec_WhenIs} that our test can detect a large class of violations of the $\E[\epsilon_i|Z_i]=0$ assumption, but some particular violations cannot be detected.
-Sensitivity analysis is then a useful tool to see how harmful the potential violations can be that are not detected by our test.

-On the other end of the spectrum, one can consider instrumental variable models without any structural assumptions, but assuming independence of the instrument with any other variable appearing in the structural equation of $X_i$ and $Y_i$.
-Then, the problem is to determine from an observed distributions $P(X, Y, Z)$ if there exist functions $g$ and $h$ and a probability distribution on $U$ with $U$ and $Z$ being independent such that $X=g(Z,U)$ and $Y=h(X, U)$.
-If $X$ is discrete, \cite{PearlOnTheTestability} derived an inequality that is a necessary condition for instrument validity and can be tested.
-Furthermore, he conjectured that instrument validity cannot be tested when $X$ is continuously distributed.
-Later, the inequality was further refined, see e.g., \cite{KedagniGeneralizedInstrumentalInequalities}, and the conjecture was proven by \cite{GunsiliusNontestability}.
-Other tests for instrument validity still operate under some type of independence assumption but impose stronger structural assumptions such as additivity or linearity, see e.g., \cite{GuoTestabilityOfIV} and \cite{BurauelEvaluatingInstrumentValidity}.